 Australasian Digital Recordkeeping Initiative

-The Australasian Digital Recordkeeping Initiative (ADRI) is an undertaking of the Council of Australasian Archives and Records Authorities, (CAARA) the peak body of government archives and records institutions in Australia and New Zealand.
+The Australasian Digital Recordkeeping Initiative (ADRI) is an initiative formed by the Council of Australasian Archives and Records Authorities, (CAARA), the peak body of government archives and records institutions in Australia and New Zealand.

-ADRI Is a Working Group of CAARA.
-The ADRI Convenor is appointed by CAARA.
+CAARA appoint an ADRI Convenor who coordinates ADRI meetings and oversees ADRI projects.
 The current ADRI Convenor is Justine Heazlewood, Director and Keeper of Public Records, Public Record Office Victoria.

 CAARA ensures that ADRI outcomes meet the needs and expectations of all ADRI member institutions and that ADRI objectives are met.
 As ADRI work is completed, it is put up to CAARA for approval.